vrandall66/front-end-submissions-public/1810/mod-2/gametime/elly-david.md

 2. Application allows for selecting an infinite amount of letters on the board without spinning _OR_ after a player has completed a spin.
 Logic is missing to properly end the player's turn.
 * Remove commented out code

-**Given extension to DM link to updated repo with fixes (complete testing and fix bug mentioned above) before 12/14 at 10:00AM.
-Scores reflect state of project at eval time as no updated repo was submitted.**
+**Given extension to DM link to updated repo with fixes (complete testing and fix bug mentioned above) before 12/14 at 10:00AM.**

 ### Functional Expectations